starknet-edu/counter-workshop/README.md

 ### Goal

-Initialise the `Ownable` component from the OpenZeppelin contracts.
+Initialize the `Ownable` component from the OpenZeppelin contracts.

 Before working on this step, make sure to read [Chapter 16.2: Composability and Components](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html) and see how Components work.

 ### Requirements

+- Declare the component inside your contract using the `component!()` macro.
+- Add the path to the component's storage and events to the contract's `Storage` and `Event`.
+- Embed the component's logic into your contract by creating an instance of the component's generic implementation with a specific `ContractState`.

 ### Verification